astromandy/Data-Science-Portfolio/README.md

 # 🧠 Data Science Portfolio

 Welcome to my personal collection of Data Science and Machine Learning projects.
-Each repository showcases a unique business problem, real-world data, and end-to-end solutions — from data wrangling and feature engineering to predictive modeling and deployment.
+Each repository showcases a unique business problem, real-world data, and end-to-end solutions, from data wrangling and feature engineering to predictive modeling and deployment.
 This portfolio reflects my passion for solving complex problems using data.

 ---